The Night Climbers of Oxford: History

 The founding date of the Night Climbing society remains unknown, although acts of nocturnal climbing in Oxford are reported to date back to the 1930s, with members of the Alpine Club and Oxford University Mountaineering Club being some of the first to venture on to the University rooftops.
 The historian and climber David Cox is widely suspected of being one of the society's founders.
 He is also regarded as one of the first night climbers to have scaled the Radcliffe Camera and the Codrington Library, during the early 1930s.
 Upon his second ascent of the Radcliffe Camera, he was accompanied by fellow climber Nully Kretschmer.
 As an undergraduate, Cox stole the weather vane from the Christopher Wren sundial in All Souls College.
 Upon being elected a fellow, he climbed back up and replaced it without its absence being noticed.

-Whilst attending Queen's College, Robin Hodgkin, was documented by British diplomat and climber Edward Peck (British diplomat), as he made the first ascent of the Radcliffe Camera.
+Whilst attending Queen's College, Robin Hodgkin was documented by British diplomat and climber Edward Peck (British diplomat), as he made the first ascent of the Radcliffe Camera.
 Peck would later go on to write that Hodgkin's formal and informal exploits as both a member of the OUMC and Night Climbing society, were "legendary".
 The crux of the climb - surmounting the overhang before the dome - was achieved by using a lightning conductor, which has since been removed by the authorities.
 Through their many joint ventures, Cox and Hodgkin became life-long friends.

 Paul Wand and John Hoyland are also regarded as two prominent pioneers of the Night Climbing society.
-On one occasion, both Paul and John saught to remove the bronze elephant shaped weathervane from the roof of the Indian Institute on the corner of Holywell Street and Catte Street.
+On one occasion, both Paul and John sought to remove the bronze elephant shaped weathervane from the roof of the Indian Institute on the corner of Holywell Street and Catte Street.
 This plan had initially been dreamt up with fellow member of the society, David Cox.
 After the initial failed attempt by David and John when they were nearly caught by a caretaker, David suffered an injury after an accident at Pontesford and couldn’t partake in another effort.
 John therefore called upon Paul to liberate the elephant with him, and the two of them ascended the rooftop in the early hours of the morning.
 Although they retrieved the elephant from the spike, they were caught yet again and were forced to escape by abseiling to safety below.
 Tragically, both climbers died upon the Innominata Ridge of Mont Blanc in 1934, leaving a permanent void in both the Night Climbing and Oxford University Mountaineering Club.

 Tom Tower at Christ Church is also reported to have first been scaled in the 1940s by undergraduate students.